david-inf/deep-learning-applications/README.md

 - `results/` plotted stuffs
 - `utils/` module with various utilities inside `misc.py` and `train.py`
 - `cmd_args.py` main programs' arguments
-- `load_and_eval.py` load the test dataset and perform inference with a given model checkpoint
+- `load_and_eval.py` load the validation or testsplits  and perform inference with a given model checkpoint (you must train first)
 - `main_extract.py` main program for obtaining baseline results with a given pretrained extractor, i.e. a BERT-family model from the local `models` module
-- `main_ft.py` core of this lab that is the main program for finetuning a pretrained BERT-family model
+- `main_ft.py` core of this lab that is the main program for finetuning a pretrained BERT-family model given a configuration file
 - `mydata.py` utilities for preprocessing and loading the `rotten_tomatoes` dataset from HuggingFace
 - `train.py` train loop